byuitechops/audit-early-documentation/instructor-enrollments-are-correct/instructor-enrollments-are-correct-kc.md

 ![magic box chart for the instructor enrollments being correct](images/instructor-enrollments.jpg)

 ## Explanation of Design
 The aduit will get the user(s) that are enrolled as online instructors from canvas api using `/api/v1/{course_id:}/users`, and it will also get the correct instructor's information from LMSData.
-The audit will find the teacher user object that associates with the correct instructor by checking the information given by LMSData.
+The audit will find the teacher user object that associates with the correct instructor by checking the personal information given by LMSData and comparing it to the User object.
 If the instructor is not enrolled, the audit will fail.
 If the instructor is enrolled, the audit will check the instructor's user object to ensure it has the correcct instructor role.
 If it is correct, the audit will pass.
 Otherwise, it will fail.

 ### Used Libraries